 All of these folk musicians write and play music that I enjoy, and that I think you will enjoy too.
 See the list at the right for quick links to articles about them.

 Join my Mailing List for occasional newsletters and announcements.
 Mailings are at the rate of approximately one a month, unless you request "ALL" messages in which case you will also get periodic concert updates about concerts around the country.
-And follow @LightfootMusic on Twitter too!
+And, if you are into social media, you can follow my Twitter accout, @LightfootMusic, and join my Gordon Lightfoot Fan Club on Facebook.

-There is a live CD version on their album, Live In Concert (pictured left), and which contains many of the songs Steve wrote many of which were hits for others (songs like "The River", "Grapes on the Vine", "Glass Houses", "The Old Trail", "Crying Don't Even Come Close", and "Bed of Roses"), as well as Cindy performing a number of beautiful traditional songs.
+Live In Concert also contains many of the other songs Steve wrote which were hits for others (songs like "The River", "Grapes on the Vine", "Glass Houses", "The Old Trail", and "Crying Don't Even Come Close"), as well as Cindy performing a number of beautiful traditional songs.

 Last updated 7/15/2012 -